nasa/cape/doc/common/freestream.rst

 Each of these trajectory key types are *mach*, *T*, *Re*, *gamma*, *p*, and *q*.
-Each of these variables and their aliases are listed in the :ref:`JSON settings description <cape-json-TrajectoryGroups>`, and they have the same suboptions as the *alpha* and *beta* keys described in the previous section.
+Each of these variables and their aliases are listed in the :ref:`JSON settings description <cape-json-RunMatrixGroups>`, and they have the same suboptions as the *alpha* and *beta* keys described in the previous section.